Feeding the Hungry is also Feeding Hope

 Also many food banks are now accepting donations through gleaning clubs.
 You can participate by either joining the club yourself and donating your time picking and collecting left over produce, or you can call a gleaning club in your area and have them come clean up your garden in the fall!
 Just be sure they donate most of what they glean to your local food banks.

-Another option is to donate personal products instead of food.
-Many food banks and rescue missions also accept deodorant, shampoo, bars of soap, tooth paste and so on.
-Some will also take gently used clothing.
-Preppers happen to be very good at acquiring those things as well – so if you have extra in that area, they could also be donated.
+Another option is to donate personal products, or pet food instead.
+Many food banks and rescue missions also accept deodorant, shampoo, bars of soap, tooth paste, cat food, dog food and so on.
+Most animal shelters will gladly take donated pet food, but only some have distribution programs for the public, the ones that don’t reinvest the donated food to the animals currently at the shelter, so you will have inquire.
+Some food banks and rescue missions will also take gently used clothing.
+Preppers happen to be very good all of the above – so if you have extra in those areas, they could also be donated as well as food.

 How I approach giving.